kubernetes/community/community/2017-events/12-dev-summit/ContribSummitInformation.md

 In some sense, the summit is a real-life extension of the community meetings and SIG meetings.

 ## When:
-December 5th, 2017
+* December 5th, 2017 (before KubeCon)
-Before KubeCon
+* All day event with happy hour reception to close
-Time TBA
+Exact times TBU

 ## Where:
 Austin Convention Center
 500 E Cesar Chavez St,
 Austin, TX 78701
 (same location as KubeCon)

 ## Invitations:
-Seleted attendees are Kubernetes upstream contributors including SIG members and lottery winners from a members of standing pool.
+Selected attendees are Kubernetes upstream contributors including SIG members and lottery winners from a [members of standing](https://github.com/kubernetes/community/blob/master/community-membership.md) pool.
 We realize that this is not the best approach now that our community is growing in exponential ways.
 In 2018, we will be unfolding a new strategy for bringing our contributors together so all voices can be heard.

 Invitees will begin going out on October 19th.